belkinsa/GrailvilleSouthSideWetlands/notes/research/findings.md

 - Based on the NWI both ponds are classified as a PUBgh (**1**) and is a freshwater pond but the little is 1.33 arces and the big is 1.53 arces.
 There is also a freshwater emegrent wetland that is a PEM1Ch (**2**), 0.90 arce wetland.

+Both wetlands are natural wetlands, not constructed, and therefore, the first question of my research is removed from the list.
+I don't see it being a useful point to research or talk about.

 # Footnotes

 **1,2**- [Ref Page](http://128.104.224.198/wetlands.aspx)